rohanmahy/ietf-drafts/mahy-mimi-groupchat/draft-mahy-mimi-group-chat.md

 ~~~~~
 if the requester represents the same user as the target KeyPackage
     OR
-if the requester is pre-authorized to add the target user to groups
+if the target user consented for the requester to access their KeyPackages (for this specific room or for all rooms)
     OR
 if the requester requests a small number of outstanding KeyPackages at a time as allowed by the target provider's policy
     OR
-the target provided a KeyPackage to the requester (ex: knocked)
+the target explicitly provided a KeyPackage to the requester (ex: knocked)
 ~~~~~

 (requester could include the room name/URL in the request so it gets correlated/decremented)